Zoo TV Tour: Accolades

-Impact and legacy
+Impact and aftermath

 Effect on U2

 For the Zoo TV Tour, U2 embraced the "rock star" identity they had struggled with and were reluctant to accept throughout the 1980s.
 They drew the attention of celebrities, including American presidential candidate Bill Clinton, and they began partying more than they had in the past.
 During parts of the tour, the band attracted the fashion crowd; Clayton's romantic relationship with supermodel Naomi Campbell and Bono's friendship with supermodel Christy Turlington made them the subjects of unwanted tabloid attention.
 In May 1993, Campbell announced that she and Clayton were engaged, but by the "Zoomerang" leg, their relationship was fracturing and he was drinking frequently.
 After missing the group's 26 November 1993 show in Sydney from an alcoholic blackout, Clayton resolved to quit drinking altogether.
 The incident resulted in tensions within the group during the tour's final weeks as they contemplated whether to reallocate their revenues, which to that point had been split evenly five ways between the band members and McGuinness.
 Clayton's relationship with Campbell ended in 1994, but another member of U2 found love during the tour.
 The Edge became close with Morleigh Steinberg during her stint as the tour's choreographer and belly dancer.
 She moved to Dublin in 1994 to be with him, and they married in 2002.

 The tour's two-year length, then U2's longest, exhausted the band as the final legs unfolded.
 Following the conclusion of Zoo TV, U2 took an extended break from recording as a group.
 Mullen and Clayton moved to Manhattan, where they sought out music lessons to become better musicians.
 The Edge and Bono spent most of 1994 living in newly renovated houses in the South of France.
 The Edge said, "as a band I think [the tour] stretched us all.
 We were a different band after that and touring was different."
 Producer Nellee Hooper later told Bono that Zoo TV "ruined irony for everyone".

 The Fly and MacPhisto characters appeared in the animated music video to U2's 1995 song "Hold Me, Thrill Me, Kiss Me, Kill Me" from the soundtrack to Batman Forever.
 Author Višnja Cogan wrote that "the video crystallises and concludes the Zoo TV period and the changes that occurred" during that time.
 Director Joel Schumacher attempted to create a role for Bono as MacPhisto in Batman Forever, but both later agreed it was not suitable.
 In the years following the Zoo TV Tour, Bono continued to wear sunglasses in public, leading to it becoming one of his signature trademarks.
 In October 2014, Bono said that the reason he continued to wear sunglasses was because he suffers from glaucoma.